Sudden Shower over Shin-Ōhashi Bridge and Atake: Influence

 Vincent van Gogh was a major collector of Japanese prints, decorating his studio with them.
 He was heavily influenced by these prints, particularly Hiroshige, and made copies of two from the One Hundred Famous Views of Edo, Plum Park in Kameido and this one.
+Van Gogh had first encountered the image in 1886 on the cover of an issue of the magazine Paris Illustré, prepared by the Japanese art dealer Hayashi Tadamasa.
 He made these copies in order to try out for himself elements he admired such as the cropped composition, blocks of colour with strong outlines and diagonal elements.

 Van Gogh's painting used brighter colours with greater contrast than the original, conspicuous brushstrokes rather than areas of flat colour, and was also framed with a selection of Van Gogh's approximations to Japanese characters.

 Hiroshige's print was listed by The Observers art critic Laura Cumming as one of the 10 best skies in art.

 The composer Geoffrey Poole produced the work Crossing Ohashi Bridge for the Goldberg Ensemble and named after Hiroshige's print.